DeepWoods/gsuiteRadius/README.md

 * ./radius/conf directory contains configuration files with required edits.
 Pay particular attention editing the ldap file.
      Running `grep -r '# <-' radius/conf/*` will display the files and settings to change.
+* How to use Let's Encrypt public CA certificate for Freeradius can be found here: https://framebyframewifi.net/2017/01/29/use-lets-encrypt-certificates-with-freeradius/

 ---
 ### Certificates